← Back to all posts

 3. The Backyard Picnic

-Spread some blankets.
-Set out a cooler.
-Let the babies crawl around on the grass while the adults actually talk to each other for the first time in months.
+Spread some blankets and set out a cooler, then let the babies crawl around on the grass while the adults actually talk to each other for the first time in months.

 4. The "Favorite Things" Party